linnet22/bdnegociosdigitales2025/Unidad 1/01-ConsultasSimples.md

 from Customers
 where CustomerID = 'BOLID';
 select * from Customers;
-select customerid as Numero , CompanyName as Compañia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country = 'germany'
+select customerid as Numero , CompanyName as Compaï¿½ia, ContactName as [Nombre del contacto], city as ciudad, country as pais from Customers where  country = 'germany'